-Mexico says a body spotted near the floating barriers in Rio Grande river across from Texas
+Body seen along floating barrier Texas installed in the Rio Grande, Mexico says

-MEXICO CITY (AP) — The Mexican government said Wednesday that a dead body has been spotted along the floating barriers that Texas Gov. Greg Abbott installed recently in the Rio Grande river, across from Eagle Pass, Texas.
+MEXICO CITY (AP) — The Mexican government reported for the first time Wednesday that a body was spotted along the floating barrier that Texas Gov. Greg Abbott installed recently in the Rio Grande river, across from Eagle Pass, Texas.

-Mexico’s Foreign Relations Department said authorities are trying to recover the body, and did not know the person’s nationality.
+Mexico’s Foreign Relations Department said authorities were trying to recover the body, and did not know the person’s nationality or the cause of death.

+Many had warned about the danger of the barrier, because it is designed to make it more difficult for migrants to climb over or swim under it.

 The department said Mexico had warned about the risks posed by the bright orange, wrecking ball-sized buoys on the Rio Grande.
-It also claims the barrier violates treaties regarding the use of the river, and violates Mexico’s sovereignty.
+It also claimed the barrier violates treaties regarding the use of the river, and violates Mexico’s sovereignty.

-“We made clear our concern about the impact on migrant’s safety and human rights that these state policies would have,” the department said in a statement.
+“We made clear our concern about the impact on migrants’ safety and human rights that these state policies would have,” the department said in a statement.

 The barrier was installed in July, and stretches roughly the length of three soccer fields.
 It is designed to make it more difficult for migrants to climb over or swim under the barrier.